 Nashville's First Large-scale Mass Timber Project

-Nashville is getting its first large-scale mass timber structure in the form of two office buildings, up to 5 storeys tall, as part of a larger mixed use development.
+Nashville has received its first large-scale mass timber structure in the form of two office buildings, up to 5 storeys tall, as part of a larger mixed use development.

-A feature of the building is the gable roofs, which will create a beautiful vaulted space that will also highlight the warmth of wood from the exterior.
+A feature of the building is the gable roofs, which create a beautiful vaulted space that also highlight the warmth of wood from the exterior.